belfinor/log/README.md

 *period* can take one of the following values: *hour*, *day* or *month*.
 The *save* parameter specifies the number of log files to save.
 Logs are saved in the *path* directory and has names (app-YYYYMMDD.log if period is day, app-YYYYMM.log if period is month and app-YYYYMMDDHH.log if period is hour).

-*log.Finish* closes logger and save all messages to log file.
+*log.Finish* closes log writer and save all messages to log file.

 You can use multiple log writers in your application.
 Add params *global=0* and *log.Open* return custom log object.